sekoyo/react-image-crop/README.md

 If true, the selection will have an ellipse shape rather than a rectangular one.
 If a fixed aspect ratio is also specified, the shape will be strictly circular.

+#### outputPixelUnits (optional)

+If true, the crop value in callbacks will have pixel units instead of percentages.

 ## What about showing the crop on the client?

 I wanted to keep this component focused so I didn't provide this.
 Normally a cropped image will be rendered and cached by a backend.
 However here are some tips for client-side crop previews: